raapperez/flutter-http-client-performance-test/README.md

 ### native with platform channel (Android)

 A solution made just for this performance test.
 It uses a platform channel that uses [okhttp](https://square.github.io/okhttp/) to send requests.
 Each request uses a single thread from the [ExecutorService](https://developer.android.com/reference/java/util/concurrent/ExecutorService).
-(Android doesn't allow to make an HTTP request in the main thread).
+(Android doesn't allow to make HTTP request in the main thread).

 ## Test scenarios